younesvalibeigi/Hybrid-Cardiac-Model/README.md

 # Hybrid-Cardiac-Model
 ## Summary
-We are introducing software for a hybrid system that connects real-time 2D computational simulations developed by Abubu.js (A library developed for using WebGL) with cardiac monolayers using a fully optical system.
+We are pleased to introduce a new software solution designed for a hybrid system.
+This system seamlessly integrates real-time 2D computational simulations, developed utilizing the Abubu.js library (a WebGL-based framework), with cardiac monolayers via a comprehensive optical interface.
 ![image](https://user-images.githubusercontent.com/54210190/147422781-7e663cee-ce4e-4a3a-bb87-ffe2b6e7ce45.png)

 Note: all the detailed instructions are explained in the Appendices A, B, C, D, and F of my master's thesis.
-Link: [TBA]
+Link: https://escholarship.mcgill.ca/concern/theses/0g354m40b
 ## Step 1-Developing the NodeJS Server
 ### Initiating the NodeJS server
-NodeJS (we used v12.18.3) and npm package manager (we used 6.14.6) must be installed prior to developing a NodeJS project.
-Open the project folder and make a file called server.js.
-Open a terminal (Linux/Mac) or command prompt (Windows) and go to the project folder’s location.
-The following commands will initiate the NodeJs server.
+Node.js (version 12.18.3) and the npm package manager (version 6.14.6) are prerequisites for the development of a Node.js project.
+To commence the development process, navigate to the project directory and create a file named "server.js."
+Subsequently, open a terminal (on Linux/Mac) or a command prompt (on Windows), and navigate to the aforementioned project directory.
+Executing the subsequent commands will initialize the Node.js server.
 ```
 npm init
 ```
-Executing this command asks you a series of questions about package name, version, author, etc. Choose the entry point as server.js and type yes at the end.
-The code initiates the server.
-The following commands install the necessary packages for developing communication systems.
+Executing this command will prompt a series of inquiries regarding package details such as name, version, author, and more.
+Opt for "server.js" as the entry point and conclude by inputting "yes."
+This action will activate the server code.
+Subsequently, utilize the subsequent commands to install essential packages crucial for the development of communication systems.
 ```
 npm install express
 npm install socket.io
 npm install serialport
 ```
-The express package allows building the client.
-The socket.io and serialport package consecutively provides the tool for server-client and server-microcontroller communication systems.
+The "express" package facilitates the construction of the client component.
+In tandem, the "socket.io" and "serialport" packages collectively furnish the necessary tools for establishing both server-client and server-microcontroller communication systems.
 ### Brief summary of the files and folders
-The model allows bi-directional communication between the monolayer and the simulation through optical tools.
-NodeJS server works as a buffer zone connecting different system parts together.
-All the files related to the AbubuJS simulation are in a folder called Public.The below image shows the organization of AbubuJS files and libraries:
+The model facilitates bidirectional communication between the monolayer and the simulation by means of optical tools.
+The Node.js server serves as an intermediary, seamlessly connecting various components of the system.
+All files associated with the AbubuJS simulation are contained within a designated folder named "Public."
+The subsequent image visually illustrates the structural arrangement of AbubuJS files and accompanying libraries:

 ![image](https://user-images.githubusercontent.com/54210190/147422615-63822462-c58e-41fc-87be-c78020be5fca.png)